Georges Guétary

-Georges Guétary (/fr/), born Lambros Vorloou (Λάμπρος Βορλόου Lambros Vorloou /el/; 8 February 1915 - 13 September 1997) was a French singer, dancer, cabaret performer and film actor, best known for his role in the 1951 musical An American in Paris.
+Georges Guétary (/fr/), born Yorgos Lambros (Γιώργος Λάμπρος Yorgos Lambros /el/; 8 February 1915 - 13 September 1997) was a French singer, dancer, cabaret performer and film actor, best known for his role in the 1951 musical An American in Paris.

 Early life and career

 Guétary was born in Alexandria, Egypt, to Greek parents.
-His father was a textile executive.
+His father was a textile executive from Leros.
+His mother, whose surname was Vourlou, was from Samos.
+Her surname led to confusion with some mistakenly saying that the boy's name was Lambros Vourlow.
+(It is probable that he used that as a stage name at some point, before adopting "Guétary")..
 He studied music in Egypt and in Paris, and made his stage debut in 1937.
 He performed as a singer and dancer with the famed chanteuse Mistinguett at the Casino de Paris.

 The British newspaper The Independent said at the time of his death that "part of Guétary's exotic charm, and much of his stage persona as a 'Latin lover' with a voice of creme Chantilly resided in his mischievous innocence combined with an erotic mystery inherent in his ancestry."

 His first film appearance was in the musical Quand le cœur chante (1938).
 He also appeared many times at the Théâtre du Châtelet and in numerous other French motion picture and TV films.

-He changed his name to Guéthary during World War II to forestall scrutiny from officials who were deporting foreigners to concentration camps.
+He changed his name to Guétary during World War II to forestall scrutiny from officials who were deporting foreigners to concentration camps.
 Guétary became a French citizen in 1950.

 After the war, Guétary appeared on stage in London and New York.
 He received critical praise for his performance in London opposite Lizbeth Webb in the 1947 operetta Bless the Bride, which ran for nearly a thousand performances.

 On 5 January 1949 Georges Guétary recorded the first version of the song Maître Pierre.
 This song composed by Henri Betti with the lyrics by Jacques Plante would be a great success performed by many singers and accordionists.

 On Broadway, Guétary appeared in Arms and the Girl with Nanette Fabray in 1950.
 He received a Tony Award for Best Foreign Performer.